allisnulll/keyboard/README.md

 - Access to useful keys like enter and tab, as well as backspace and delete.
 - Access to media keys as well as brightness keys
 - Access to some minorly useful mouse keys as well as the regular lock keys just in case.

+The arrow keys ended up there initially to avoid keyboard ghosting, but now, I have grown to like having them higher up.
+It feels natural to move the hand there because it is in the same position relative to the *CapsLock* button as the Home Row is to the *Shift* button.
+Plus you get easy access to *Tab* and the *PgUp*, *PgDn* buttons.

 ### **Numrow**
 ```